-Marriott is now the world's largest hotel group by rooms, following completion in Sept 2016 of its acquisition of smaller rival Starwood Hotels & Resorts for $13.6bn.
+Marriott is the world's largest hotel group by rooms, following completion in 2016 of its acquisition of smaller rival Starwood Hotels & Resorts for $13.6bn.
 (It was forced to raise its original price after an alternative offer was issued for Starwood by a Chinese bidder).
 Marriott already managed a broad selection of accommodation brands from luxury Ritz-Carlton, Bulgari and Autograph Collection through upscale Renaissance and Marriott to midscale SpringHill Suites and economy Fairfield Inns.
 There are numerous other smaller brand families including luxury chain Edition and budget Moxy in Europe, a partnership with Ikea.
 Starwood lifted the portfolio to 30 separate brands with the addition of W, Sheraton, Westin and Meridien.
-The combined estate houses almost 1.2m rooms - it is the first group ever to top 1m rooms - spread between 5,950 properties in 122 countries, a wider footprint than any rival.
-More than half of those hotels were franchised, with the group providing branding and central booking services; most of the rest are privately owned but run by Marriott under management contract.
-Marriott group revenues were $17.07bn in 2016.
-Although it has properties in almost 80 countries, only around a third of the group's rooms are located outside the US.
-Arne Sorenson is CEO, and JW "Bill" Marriott Jr is executive chairman.
+Further acquisitions have followed, including Elegant Hotels in 2019.
+By the end of 2020, the combined system housed 1.42m rooms - it was the first group ever to top 1m rooms.
+These are spread between 7,642 properties in 127 countries - a wider footprint than any rival - but over two-thirds are located in North America.
+The majority of hotels are franchised or licensed, with the group providing branding and central booking services; the rest are privately owned but run by Marriott under management contract.
+Marriott group revenues were almost $21.0bn in 2019, with net income of $1.3bn.
+However revenues almost halved in Covid-impacted 2020, falling to $10.6bn, and the group reported a net loss of $267m.
+The biggest brand by hotels is Courtyard by Marriott, with 1,258 properties, followed by Fairfield Inn (1,132 properties), Residence Inn (874 properties) and Marriott Hotels (584 properties).
+The group has 15% share of the US hotel market by share, but only 4% of the wider international sector.
+Marriott Bonvoy was created in 2019 from the merger of the old Marriott, Ritz-Carlton and Starwood rewards programmes.
+Arne Sorenson was appointed as CEO in 2012 and was architect of the takeover of Starwood.
+He died in 2021 after a battle with cancer.
+His successor has yet to be appointed.
+JW "Bill" Marriott Jr - who turned 88 in 2020 - is still executive chairman.
 His father J Willard Marriott founded the business in the 1920s as the Hot Shoppes restaurant chain.
 Other restaurants were added and the first Marriott hotel opened in 1957 with Bill Marriott as manager.
 As CEO from 1972 he expanded the business by opening or acquiring subsidiary brands.
-The restaurant operations were spun off in 1993 and are now HMSHost.
+The restaurant operations were spun off in 1993 and are now HMSHost, a division of Italian group Autogrill.
 A separate real estate business, Host Hotels, run by Bill Marriott's brother Richard Marriott, owns a collection of luxury hotels around the world which are managed or franchised by Marriott or other operators.
-Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Adbrands Weekly Update 13th Apr 2017: Ads of the Week: "Go Beyond".
 Venables Bell & Partners launched two major new campaigns this week.
 One is for Chipotle Mexican Grill - we weren't especially impressed; have a look at it on our Facebook page - but the other is much more interesting.
 This sweet spot launches a mammoth global campaign for Sheraton Hotels, now part of the vast Marriott portfolio.
 It celebrates staff members who "go beyond" the call of duty to provide excellent service.
 The commercials are accompanied by a wide-reaching print campaign showing other employees in similar situations.
 It's a refreshingly imaginative concept for a sector that often settles for bland brochure-ware ads depicting lavish bedrooms, smiley receptionists and expensive food.